kizitonwose/Calendar/README.md

 It's very important to check out the sample app.
 Most techniques that you would want to implement are already implemented in the examples.

-Get the sample apk [here](https://github.com/kizitonwose/CalendarView/releases/download/0.1.0/sample.apk)
+Get the sample app [here](https://github.com/kizitonwose/CalendarView/releases/download/0.1.0/sample.apk)

-View the sample module's source code [here][sample-url]
+View the sample app's source code [here][sample-url]

 ## Usage